Shenggan/LightJSON/README.en.md

 * small but complete
 * using many new feature in C++11
 * use googletest for unit test
+* LightJSON provide two style APIs
+	* Class Style API
+	* C Style API

 ### Usage

-A example of the usage of the LightJSON is in [example/example.cc](example/example.cc)
+A example of the usage of the class style api in LightJSON is in [example/](example/) and [docs](http://lightjson.readthedocs.io/en/latest/usage.html)

 ```cpp
 #include <iostream>